Viant-Metabolomics/Galaxy-M/README.md

 Install visual C using winetricks

-At this stage, Wine may produce errors because it can’t register the XRawFile2.dll required for MSFileReader.
-You may already have installed winetricks during the previous step when you installed wine1.7 but in case you haven’t , you can install it using apt-get.
-Then you need to install Visual C. These two steps can be done as follows (the vc install will ask you to accept various agreements etc, just say yes!):
+At this stage, Wine may produce errors because it can not register the XRawFile2.dll required for MSFileReader.
+You may already have installed winetricks during the previous step when you installed wine 1.7 but in case you haven not, you can install it using apt-get.
+Then you need to install Visual C.
+These two steps can be done as follows (the vc install will ask you to accept various agreements etc, just say yes!):

     $> sudo apt-get install winetricks
     $> winetricks vcrun2008